smart-data-models/dataModel.WaterDistributionManagementEPANET/Tank/doc/spec.md

         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory

--   `initialQuality` : Water quality level int the tank at the start of the simulation
+-   `initialQuality` : Water quality level in the tank at the start of the simulation
     -   Attribute type: `Property`.
 Number
     -   Attribute unit: All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code
     -   Attribute unit Example: `mg/L`